Hossamsaad99/Stock-Market-Analysis-ITI-GP/README.md

 * [Conclusion](#Conclusion)

 ## General Info
-This project aim to apply the theories, methodologies and strategies tackled in the training to successfully implement a data warehouse to support business intelligence queries
+This project aims to apply the theories, methodologies and strategies tackled in the training to successfully implement a data warehouse to support business intelligence queries

 ## Introduction
-About Projects Info
+About Project Info
 * S&P 500 index tracks the stock performance of 500 large companies listed on exchanges in the United States
 * 36.7 trillion USD
 * free-float weighted